MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-storage-readme.md

 ms.service: storage
 ---

-# Azure StorageManagement client library for JavaScript - Version 17.0.0-beta.1
+# Azure StorageManagement client library for JavaScript - version 17.0.0-beta.1

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure StorageManagement client.